-8 Bad Skin Habits to Break in 2019
+8 Bad Skin Habits You Need to Break

-If finally getting your skincare routine in check made it on your list of new year’s beauty resolutions, begin by revamping your regimen.
-Those bad habits you’ve grown accustomed to could be getting in the way of finding your most flawless face.
-Here, dermatologists Shari Sperling, of Sperling Dermatology in Florham Park, New Jersey, and Lily Talakoub, of McLean Skin & Dermatology in McLean, Virginia, share how to break out of your beauty rut in 2019.
+If finally getting your skincare routine in check made it on your list of to-dos, begin by revamping your regimen.
+Those bad habits you've grown accustomed to could be getting in the way of finding your most flawless face.
+Here, dermatologists Shari Sperling, of Sperling Dermatology in Florham Park, New Jersey, and Lily Talakoub, of McLean Skin & Dermatology in McLean, Virginia, share how to break out of your beauty rut.

 1. Treating Yourself to Too Much Booze and/or Sugar: As much as we all love to have an excuse to celebrate, eating too many sweets and opting for that third glass of wine can really put a damper on our complexions.
 If you're unsure what's causing your skin issues, look at what's on your plate (and in your glass).
 Elimination diets, which involve temporarily removing red-flag foods from your plate, are an easy way to see firsthand whether a certain ingredient is the culprit.
 If you experience regular breakouts, Sperling suggests making two dietary adjustments: reducing sugar intake and limiting booze (which turns to sugar in our bloodstream).
 While high-glycemic foods and beverages can wreak havoc on your skin from the inside out, it also comes down to the fact that after a night of drinking and sweets, you may feel too lethargic to properly care for your skin.
 (Photo via Peter Dazeley/ Getty)